Stabilizer Testing and Magic Entropy via Quantum Fourier Analysis: Introduction

 The relation between separability and purity of a reduced state led to the use of entanglement entropy as a measure of entanglement in a quantum system.
 This entropy is the von Neumann entropy of the reduced state $\rho_A$ of a bipartite pure state $\rho_{AB}$.
 Entanglement entropy also provides insights into the properties of many-body systems, such as quantum phase transitions~\cite{VidalPRL03}, quantum field theory~\cite{Calabrese09}, and quantum gravity~\cite{Nishioka09}.
 Moreover, the entanglement entropy has been experimentally measured~\cite{Islam15} and has become an increasingly important tool for understanding and controlling these systems.

 Besides entanglement, stabilizerness is also an important property of quantum states and circuits.
 Stabilizer states are the common eigenstates of an abelian subgroup of the qubit Pauli group; they were introduced by Gottesman to study quantum error correction~\cite{Gottesman97}.
 From the Gottesman-Knill theorem one knows that stabilizer circuits comprising Clifford unitaries with stabilizer states and measurements can be simulated efficiently on a classical computer~\cite{gottesman1998heisenberg}.
 A state which is not a stabilizer is called magic.
 To test whether an unknown state is a stabilizer, several protocols have been proposed~\cite{LowPRA09,WangPRA11,Rocchetto18,montanaro2017learning,Gross21}, including the Bell sampling (first introduced by Montanaro~\cite{montanaro2017learning}), and the Bell difference sampling introduced by Gross, Nezami and Walter~\cite{Gross21}.
 Further studies and applications have been developed, based on these protocols \cite{LaiIEEE22,grewalLIPICs23,grewal2023improved,Haug23}.
-The bound on the probability of acceptance in Bell difference sampling depends on the local dimension $d$.
-Here, we provide a stabilizer testing with a dimension-independent bound on the probability of acceptance in \S\ref{sec:stab_T}.
+Along with stabilizer testing, many other measures have been proposed to quantify the amount of magic in a given quantum state~\cite{Veitch12mag,Veitch14,HowardPRL17,BeverlandQST20,SeddonPRXQ21,BravyiPRL16,BravyiPRX16,bravyi2019simulation, Bu19,Bucomplexity22,BuPRA19_stat,RallPRA19,WangNJP19,LeonePRL22,haug2023efficient,Haug23,HaugPRB23, HL2023stabilizer,WangPRA23}.
+They have been applied in the classical simulation of quantum circuits \cite{SeddonPRXQ21,BravyiPRL16,BravyiPRX16,bravyi2019simulation,Bu19,Bucomplexity22,RallPRA19} and unitary synthesis \cite{HowardPRL17,BeverlandQST20}.